MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ## Updating personal data

 Personal data about users or objects in MIM Solutions typically is derived from the user's object in your organization's connected data sources.
-Because any changes made to the user profile in HR source, or another authoritative system of record, such as AD are then reflected in MIM Synchronization Service.
+Because any changes made to the user profile in HR source, or another authoritative system of record such as AD, are then reflected in MIM Synchronization Service.

 ### Synchronization Service